insure logo

 Which insurer offers the cheapest non-owner insurance rates in Maine?

-At $507 a year, the Progressive charges the highest rate for non-owner insurance in the state.
+At $295 a year, MMG Insurance charges the highest rate for non-owner insurance in the state.

 Experts recommend comparing quotes from many different insurance companies so that you can find the best rate available.
 The cheapest non-owner insurance policies in the state are listed below.